Charcoal-SE/PulseMonitor/README.md

 You will probably want to install chatexchange from source.
 Older versions have bugs which prevent PulseMonitor from working properly.
+(Unfortunately, a properly versioned dependency cannot yet be specified.)

     git clone https://github.com/Manishearth/ChatExchange
     pip install $(pwd)/ChatExchange